Film & Oral History

 The Leach Pottery, 1952 (DVD) Digitally Remastered 2nd Edition

-Original footage of Bernard Leach and the Leach Pottery, St Ives in 1952 made by a local film group at the time has now been digitized and released on DVD by Marty Gross Productions.
-This 32 minute black and white film is presented with narration by Bernard Leach himself recorded in the 1960s and with an alternate narrative by Warren MacKenzie, who was an apprentice at the pottery during the time of its making, recorded in 2007.
-Background information
+Original footage of Bernard Leach and the Leach Pottery form 1952 -now digitized and released on DVD by Marty Gross Productions.
+This 32 minute black and white film is presented with narration by Bernard Leach recorded in the 1960s and an alternate narrative by Warren MacKenzie, recorded in 2007, who was an apprentice at the Pottery during the time of its making.

-Here is a short extract of the film with narration by Warren MacKenzie.
+Short extract of the film with narration by Warren MacKenzie

 John Beddding came from London and eventually worked at the Leach Pottery.
 He gives a vivid description of the pottery as a ‘factory’ with a clear description of the kilns in action.